dk1242/dk1242.github.io/_posts/2025-06-15-Image Based Lighting-2-SpecularIBL.md

     return brdfLUTTexture;
 }
 ```
-It should produce a new texture like this:
+It should produce a new texture like this.

 ![BRDF LUT texture](/assets/images/brdf.png)

 ## Completing the specular IBL part of PBR shader